uroybd/topobon/src/site/notes/Personal/Reading/Books/Read/The Conference of the Birds by Attar.md

 </div></div>

-It is difficult to explain the accuracy of this statement without reading the book first.
+It is difficult to appreciate the accuracy of this statement without reading the book first.

 Sufism is all about love.
 Unconditional, unfailing, love and submission.
 This brought the practitioners into broad daylight from a narrow tunnel of organised religion.
 Since they reject anything that is against love, they reject hatred and welcome even critical thinking to a certain extent.